DataDog/integrations-extras/apptrail/README.md

 To get started, create a delivery trail in the Apptrail Portal and choose Datadog as the configured destination.

-For a complete guide and set of steps to follow, consult the [Apptrail Datadog delivery documentation][2].

 ### Steps

-View the [Creating a trail][4] documentation for overall documentation on creating trails.
+View the [Creating a trail][4] documentation for general documentation on creating trails.

 1. Navigate to the [**Trails**][5] page in the Apptrail Portal.
 2. Click the **Create a new trail** button at the top right.